drepper/streamdeckd/README.md

 The support is limited to those devices supported by the `streamdeckpp` package which should be, as of the time of this writing, be all of them.
 The library can be used to determine the serial number if it is not known.

+The `bightness` definition at the top level defines the brightness of the Stream Deck display when the user is active.
+The behavior when the user is idle can be defined in the `idle` group.
+When it is missing nothing special happens.
+Otherwise, the display is dimmed to the level specified in the `brightness` definition inside the `idle` group when the idle time reaches `away` seconds.
+After `off` seconds the display is turned off entirely.
+At that point no button can be pressed.
+The display is returned to normal operation when the keyboard and/or mouse is used.

 The second top-level definition is the `keys` list.
 It contains one entry, which must be a directory as explained below, per page.
 A page consists